Geely Xingyue L

-The Geely Xingyue L (吉利星越L (Jílì xīng yuè L), meaning "star cross") is a mid-size crossover SUV produced by Geely.
+The Geely Xingyue L (吉利星越L (Jílì xīng yuè L), meaning "star cross") is a mid-size crossover SUV produced by Geely Auto.
 It is marketed as the Geely Monjaro in export markets.

-Overview
+In June 2024, Renault Korea introduced a redesigned version of the Xingyue L called the Renault Grand Koleos, which is produced in South Korea for the local market.

+History

 The Geely Xingyue L was code named the KX11 during development phase, and was designed by the Geely Design Global Center in Shanghai, China.

 The Geely Xingyue L rides on the CMA platform shared with the Geely Xingyue fastback compact crossover while being significantly larger and is positioned as a mid-size crossover SUV.
 According to Geely, the L means Larger (更大), Luxury (豪华), and Liberate (颠覆).

 Powertrain

-The Xingyue L is powered by the Drive-E series VEP4 2.0 liter inline-4 turbocharged injection engine from Volvo.
+The Xingyue L is powered by the Drive-E series VEP4 2.0-litre inline-4 turbocharged injection engine from Volvo.
 The engine is available as the 2.0TD-T4 Evo and 2.0TD-T5 variants, with the 2.0TD-T4 Evo developing 218 hp and 325 Nm of torque, and the more powerful 2.0TD-T5 variant developing 238 hp and 350 Nm.
 Transmissions are a 7-speed DCT for the 2.0TD-T4 Evo engine and a 8-speed from Aisin for the 2.0TD-T5 engine.

 The 2.0TD high output model has a 0–100 km/h (0-62 mph) acceleration of 7.7 seconds, while the 2.0TD middle output model has a 0–100 km/h (0-62 mph) acceleration of 7.9 seconds, with a braking distance of 37.37 m.

+Variants

-Xingyue L Hi-X
+Xingyue L Hi-X/ Hi-F

-Geely unveiled the Xingyue L Hi-X hybrid SUV in December 2021.
-It gets a DHE 1.5 litre three-cylinder engine with electrified tech.
+Geely unveiled the Xingyue L Hi-X (later renamed to Hi-F) hybrid SUV in December 2021.
+It gets a DHE 1.5-litre three-cylinder engine with electrified tech.
 Combined, the engine produces 245 PS and 540 Nm of torque and has a claimed range of 1,000 km on a full tank.
-There's also a three-stage gearbox and it does the accelerate from 0–100 km/h in just 7.9 seconds.
+There's also a three-stage gearbox and it does the accelerate from 0–100 km/h in 7.9 seconds.

+Xingyue L Hi-P

+Geely unveiled the Xingyue L Hi-P hybrid SUV in October 2022.
+The Xingyue L Hi-P is equipped with a DHE 150 kW 1.5-litre turbo engine, along with electric motors.
+When the 41.2 kWh CTP flat-panel battery is fully charged, it can achieve a pure electric cruising range of 207.5 km under WLTC conditions, resulting in a claimed combined range of 1,250 km on a full tank.
+The Xingyue L Hi-P also comes standard with DC fast charging, allowing the battery to be charged from 30% to 80% in 27 minutes when utilizing the maximum charging power of 85 kW.